2007–08 Ole Miss Rebels men's basketball team: Later conference matchups

 Two days removed from their loss at Arkansas, Ole Miss hosted Presbyterian in their final non-conference game of the year.
-The Rebels won convincingly by a score of 66–55, making Ole Miss undefeated in the regular season against its non-conference opponents.
+The Rebels won convincingly by a score of 66–55, making Ole Miss undefeated in the regular season against their non-conference opponents.
 Two days later, the Rebels traveled to the Coleman Coliseum to take on Alabama in Tuscaloosa.
-The Rebels were shut down on the court, trailing by as much as 14 as the Crimson Tide won 67–76.
+The Rebels were shut down on the court, trailing by as much as 14 as the Crimson Tide won 76–67.

 On February 16, Ole Miss hosted Auburn for their second match-up of the season.
-Despite leading 43–42 at half-time, the Rebels lost 78–90, giving Auburn the season sweep.
+Despite leading 43–42 at half-time, the Rebels lost 90–78, giving Auburn the season sweep.
 However, their fortunes changed four days later when they faced off against Mississippi State at home, defeating the Bulldogs 74–63 to split the season series against them.
-Despite this victory, Ole Miss dropped their next two: losing 49–69 against LSU on February 23 at the Pete Maravich Assembly Center in Baton Rouge to split the season series, then dropping another four days later against Kentucky at the Rupp Arena in Lexington, by a score of 54–58.
+Despite this victory, Ole Miss dropped their next two: losing 69–49 against LSU on February 23 at the Pete Maravich Assembly Center in Baton Rouge to split the season series, then dropping another four days later against Kentucky at the Rupp Arena in Lexington, by a score of 58–54.

-For their final homestand, Ole Miss hosted Alabama on March 1, narrowly defeating the tide 91–88 after a missed Crimson Tide three-pointer.
+For their final homestand, Ole Miss hosted Alabama on March 1, narrowly defeating the Tide 91–88 after a missed Crimson Tide three-pointer.
 The game ended with 2.5 seconds left on the clock, with the referees claiming a timing error had occurred.
 With the win, the Rebels ended up splitting the season series.
 Three days later, they hosted Arkansas, defeating the Razorbacks 81–72, splitting that season series as well.
-For their final regular season of the game, the Rebels traveled to Stegeman Coliseum to take on Georgia in Athens on March 8.
+For their final regular season game, the Rebels traveled to Stegeman Coliseum to take on Georgia in Athens on March 8.
 With their 76–62 victory, the Rebels won their first and only road conference victory of the season.